RobertTalbert/calculus/assessments/aep/aep1.md

 ## What this AEP is about

-In this AEP, you will use technological tools to work with the New York Times' COVID-19 data sets to build a model of confirmed Covid-19 cases for a single US state and then apply the concepts of average/instantaneous rate of change to get an accurate estimate of how fast the number of cases is changing on a single day.
+In this AEP, you will use technological tools to work with the New York Times' COVID-19 data sets tosets of data and build a models of econfirmed Covid-19 cases for a single US state and then apply the concepts ofomic or health data, then apply what you've learned to determine average/ and instantaneous rate of change to get an accurate estimate of how fast the number of cases is changing on a single day. s of change.

 ## Prerequisites and tech requirements